wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-modulesd.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: The wazuh-modulesd program manages some Wazuh modules.
+  :description: The wazuh-modulesd program manages some of the Wazuh modules.
 Learn more about it in this section of the documentation.

 .. _wazuh-modulesd: